Msc International

 Jewish History of Fes & Historic Fes El Bali

-Fes is the leading spiritual centre and the former artistic and intellectual capital in Morocco well respected for its former historic and significant population that celebrated Jewish life.
-It was once the home of Rabbi Isaac Alfasi, the most influential Talmudic scholars of all time.
-Founded by Moulay Idriss in the eighth century, Fes is the leading spiritual centre and the former artistic, intellectual capital in Morocco.
-Well respected for its historic significance and its former Jewish population, who openly celebrated Jewish life, Fes is a must see city for all Jewish travellers.
+Fes is one of the best-known cities in medieval Jewish history.
+Founded by Idriss I in the eighth century, it was once home to one of the most influential Talmudic scholars of all time.
+Fes (also known as Fes El Bali) is renowned for its significant role in medieval Jewish history.
+It is the leading spiritual centre and former artistic and intellectual capital of Morocco, well respected for its historic and significant Jewish population.
+It was once home to Rabbi Isaac Alfasi, one of the most influential Talmudic scholars of all time.
+Founded by Moulay Idriss in the eighth century, Fes is the leading spiritual centre and former artistic and intellectual capital of Morocco.
+Respected for its historic significance and its former Jewish population, who openly celebrated Jewish life, Fes is a must-see city for all Jewish travellers.
+Legend has it that Idriss of Morocco used a pickaxe to create the boundaries of the old city, hence the name Fes, which comes from the word for pickaxe.

-Maimonides:Throughout the old city of Fes, there are traces of ancient Jewish life, including the home of Maimonides, who lived in the city from 1159-1165.
-Suffering from the persecutions of the Almohad dynasty, Maimonides emigrated to escape forced conversion.
-In the face of a declining population, the Jewish community of Fes is working hard to maintain its community spirit and preserve its heritage and traditions.
-The community centre, Centre Communautaire "Maimonide," is one of the most well organized in Morocco, with a kosher restaurant and modern synagogue on the premises
+Maimonides: There are traces of ancient Jewish life throughout the old city of Fes, including the home of Maimonides, who lived in the city from 1159 to 1165.
+Maimonides emigrated to escape forced conversion during the persecutions of the Almohad dynasty.
+Faced with a declining population, the Jewish community of Fes is working hard to maintain its community spirit and preserve its heritage and traditions.
+The well-organised community centre, Centre Communautaire "Maimonide", has a kosher restaurant and a modern synagogue on the premises.

-The Danan Synagogue: The Danan synagogue was once only one of several inside the walls of Fes, and not the most elaborate.
-TheI Ibn Danan Synagogue is one of the oldest and most intact synagogues in Morocco.
-This synagogue, located in the heart of the mellah (Jewish quarter), is a rare survivor of a pivotal time in Moroccan Jewish history.
+The Danan Synagogue: The Ibn Danan Synagogue was once just one of several within the walls of Fez, and not the most elaborate.
+It is one of the oldest and most intact synagogues in Morocco.
+Located in the heart of the mellah (Jewish quarter), this synagogue is a rare survivor from a pivotal time in Moroccan Jewish history.

 Old Medina Muslim Sites & Shopping in Fes: